 When she is not dedicating her time to Jasmine Road, Lindsay is likely to be spending time with her husband, David, and her two dogs, Layla and Bowman.
 Lindsay and her family are often found happily traveling, spending time outdoors, or watching Harry Potter.

-Tory Nicolay serves as Program Associate for Jasmine Road.
+Tory Nicolay serves as Operations Director for Jasmine Road.
 She dedicates her strong marketing and communications skills, community engagement, and administrative efficiencies to ensure that Jasmine Road operates smoothly.
 Tory has more than 14 years of experience in PR and marketing and communications.
 She has served in key roles at several nationally-recognized brands in the restaurant and higher education spaces, and at her own freelance company, after receiving her B.A. from Drake University.
 Tory is passionate about creating a safe space for healing for women and she loves investing in her local community.

 You will often find Tory spending time outdoors with her husband and two dogs, designing and creating handmade jewelry, supporting local artists and the Greenville community, and expressing her creativity through graphic design.